Immediate After-care For Your Resin Drive

 The polyurethanes used in our resin for driveways are one of the most chemically resistant materials.
 Care should be taken in the early days of the install to not expose the surface to any chemicals.

-It is also very important that before the resin has cured that nothing touches the resin that can cause imprints, such as animal paws.
+It is also very important that, before the resin has cured, nothing touches the resin that can cause imprints, such as animal paws.

 How Resin Driveways Should Be Used

 Resin bound surfaces installed with materials from The Resin Mill are designed for pedestrian use and for light vehicle traffic.
 Surfacing installed with materials from The Resin Mill should not be misused and care should be taken wherever possible to ensure normal use of the surface.

 Resin bound aggregates should be laid at a minimum 20mm depth for vehicles over 7.5 tonnes.
 Heavy goods vehicles shouldn’t park or manoeuvre on resin bound paving unless it has been allowed for in the thickness of the resin bound installation.

 Careful consideration should be taken when handling any hard objects near or on resin bound surfacing.
 These include: gardening machinery, motorbike stands, car jacks, car parts and hard plant pots which could potentially cause damage if they are dropped on the resin bound or dragged across the surface.

 Resin bound surfacing can sometimes be marked by the crushing of individual pieces of gravel by exceptional point loading.
 This can include, but is not limited to, gravel trapped in tyre treads, especially in areas of high use.